View Another State

 The Medicaid program in Guam differs from Medicaid programs operating in each of the 50 states and the District of Columbia.
 Some of the key differences are:

-- Unlike the 50 states and the District of Columbia, where the federal government will match all Medicaid expenditures at the appropriate federal matching assistance percentage (FMAP) rate for that state, in Guam, the FMAP is applied until the Medicaid ceiling funds and the Affordable Care Act available funds are exhausted.
-The statutory FMAP local matching rate increased from 50%/ 50% to 55% federal /45% local, effective July 1, 2011.
-From January 1, 2014 to December 31, 2015 there is a temporary 2.2% FMAP increase for all Medicaid enrollees, bringing Guam’s FMAP to 57.2%.
+- Unlike the 50 states and the District of Columbia, where the federal government will match all Medicaid expenditures at the appropriate federal matching assistance percentage (FMAP) rate for that state, in Guam, the FMAP is applied until the Medicaid ceiling funds and any other specified federal funds are exhausted.
+The statutory FMAP rate increased to 55% effective July 1, 2011.
+Starting in January 2014 Congress has temporarily increased the FMAP along with federal funding, bringing Guam’s FMAP to 83% for federal fiscal year 2021.

-Guam was awarded $24,436,001 million for its Medicaid program in lieu of establishing a health marketplace.
-Guam must exhaust its Affordable Care Act (Section 2005) allotment prior to using these funds.
+Guam was awarded $24.4 million for its Medicaid program in lieu of establishing a health marketplace.
+Guam must exhaust its Affordable Care Act (Section 2005) allotment prior to using these funds

 Medicaid Standard Monthly Income Eligibility Levels